sl4m/skim.cc/_posts/2010-10-05-end-of-iteration-recap-and-apprenticeship-challenge.markdown

 ## Apprenticeship Challenge

-My apprenticeship challenge is to write an HTTP server that will serve default MIME types as well as parsing GET request params.
+My apprenticeship challenge is to write an HTTP server that will serve default MIME types as well as parse GET request params.
 More on that this week.